 Strategy What do we do to meet the strategy?
-Where is this found? Ву ѠНОМ 1.1 We create and maintain the school as a place of safety in a supportive, nurturing community This is expressed in all documentation, website, staff advertisements, staff induction and part of the whole schools' community culture The Commitment Statement to Child Safety is available on EREAFS and schools' website The EREAFS Child Safeguarding Standards are available on EREA and school's website Annual checklists for all standards completed and action plans developed Schools Website EREAFSN Website Policy Connect Administration SLS Principal, HOC, AHOC, Gympie Staff 1.2 We strive to ensure a culture within the school where all who have the responsibility and care of students understand that student protection is every person's responsibility Discussed in interviews with prospective staff and covered as part of new staff induction Direct question in interview asked around Child Safeguarding and Code of Conduct.
-All shortlisted applicants are required to complete child safe declarations Reference check for the new staff member.
-Employment Application Process SLS School Website EREAFS Website Principal, HOC, AHOC, Delegate

-1.3 We strive to ensure that ever person (staff, other personne volunteers/placements) work within our school understand acknowledges that the safety wellbeing of students must be the center of every preventive protective action taken
+Where is this found?
+By WHOM 1.1 We create and maintain the school as a place of safety in a supportive, nurturing community This is expressed in all documentation, website, staff advertisements, staff induction and part of the whole schools' community culture The Commitment Statement to Child Safety is available on EREA and schools' website The EREA Child Safeguarding Standards are available on EREA and school's website Annual checklists for all standards completed and action plans developed Schools Website EREA Website Policy Connect Administration SLS Principal, HOC, AHOC, Noosa FLS staff 1.2 We strive to ensure a culture within the school where all who have the responsibility and care of students understand that student protection is every person's responsibility Discussed in interviews with prospective staff and covered as part of new staff induction All shortlisted applicants are required to complete child safe declarations Reference check Employment Application Process Complilearn School Website EREA Website Principal, HOC, AHOC, Delegate 1.3 We strive to ensure that every person (staff, other personnel, volunteers/placements) working within our school understands and acknowledges that the safety and wellbeing of students must be at the Centre of every preventive and protective action taken New staff/volunteer induction occurs at a local level before or at commencement All staff are engaged annually in various training around safety and wellbeing of students Online child protection training occurs for all new staff/volunteers/student placements before commencement and then annually.
+Onsite professional development is offered to all staff in an ongoing way every year Other personnel e.g. Direct and regular contractors and volunteers who work directly with YP over more than 7 days in a calendar year, will be provided with the Code of Conduct either via link or a document.
+Certain staff, volunteers and contractors who are Blue Card exempt (see Appendix B for definitions), sign a non-direct contact declaration prior to commencing their engagement by the Centre Complilearn Policy Connect PASS TAB TASS Principal, Principal's EA, HOC, AHOCs and Delegate